miguelvelezmj25/density-converter/README.md

     * You can change the configuration options in the main method.

 ## Performance bug report
-I am using your program to convert an image (found in `./pictures`), but the program is taking too long to execute (about 156 seconds).
+I am using your program to convert an image (found in ./pictures), but it is taking quite some time to execute (about 156 seconds).
 This is the configuration that I used:

 * `SCALE = true`
 * `SCALE_IS_HEIGHT_DP = false`